 Close links with Austria had a particular impact on the development of education in Croatia.
-The first gymnasia in Zagreb (1607), Rijeka (1627) and Varaždin (1636) were founded by Jesuits from the Vienna College (Augustineum), and one of the most valuable, positive aspects of mutual relations was the Austrian higher education system, which developed at a time when Croatia had no similar institutions of its own.
-Many of the Croatian revivalists, such as Count Janko Drašković, Dimitrije Demeter, Ljudevit Gaj and Stanko Vraz, completed their university studies in Vienna and Graz.
-When the Austrian education authorities began reforms of the high school and higher education system in 1849, the positive effects were felt in Croatian gymnasia and universities.
+The first gymnasiums in Zagreb (1607), Rijeka (1627) and Varaždin (1636) were founded by Jesuits from the Vienna College (Augustineum), and one of the most valuable, positive aspects of mutual relations was the Austrian higher education system, which developed at a time when Croatia had no similar institutions of its own.
+Many of the Croatian revivalists, such as Count Janko Drašković, Dimitrija Demeter, Ljudevit Gaj and Stanko Vraz, completed their university studies in Vienna and Graz.
+When the Austrian education authorities began reforms of the high school and higher education system in 1849, the positive effects were felt at Croatian gymnasiums and universities.

-Due to the many centuries of legislative, social and cultural links with Austria which we have already mentioned, up to the mid 20th century, the middle classes and aristocracy in Croatia were to a large extent bilingual, which is one reason why German authors were not extensively translated.
-Another factor was the preference for music, theatre and the fine arts over literature in the areas of Croatia which gravitated towards Austria.
-Austrian travelling theatre ensembles were common sights in northern Croatian towns from the mid 18th century onwards, while in the early 19th century, the first translations into the Kajkavian dialect were produced.
-German theatre thus favoured the development of Croatian theatrical and thespian culture.
+Due to the many centuries of legislative, social and cultural links with Austria which we have already mentioned, up to the mid-20th century, the middle classes and aristocracy in Croatia were to a large extent bilingual, which is one reason why authors writing in German were not extensively translated.
+Another factor was the preference in the areas of Croatia that gravitated towards Austria for music, theatre and the fine arts, over literature.
+Austrian travelling theatre ensembles were common sights in northern Croatian towns from the mid-18th century onwards, while in the early 19th century, the first translations into the Kajkavian dialect were produced.
+Theatre in German thus favoured the development of Croatian theatrical and thespian culture.

-After the founding of the modern university system in 1874, Croatian students continued to attend faculties and higher education institutions in Austria which taught subjects not available to them at home, particularly in the arts.
+After the founding of the modern university system in 1874, Croatian students continued to attend faculties and higher education institutions in Austria that taught subjects not available to them at home, particularly in the arts.
 The musicians Blagoje Bersa, Božidar Širola and Jakov Gotovac studied or worked in Austria; Ivan Zajc graduated from the Conservatory in Milan and became famous in Vienna as a successful composer of operettas, moving back to Zagreb in 1870 to found the Croatian Opera.
-The city’s architect, the Czech Bartol Felbinger, who studied in Vienna, planned the centre of Zagreb from 1809 on according to the Austrian model.
+The city's architect, the Czech Bartol Felbinger, who studied in Vienna, planned the centre of Zagreb according to the Austrian model from 1809 on.
 His work was continued after 1888 by Leo Hönigsberg and Julije Deutsch, who had also studied in Vienna.
 The Viennese Secession had a huge influence on Croatian artists in the late 19th century.
-Ivan Meštrović studied at the Viennese Academy from 1901 to 1904.
+Ivan Meštrović studied at the Viennese Academy from 1901 to1904.

 New trends in German literature affected the Modern period in Croatia.
 The Munich journal Jugend formed the model for Mladost, edited by a group of students from Osijek in Vienna (1898).
 Expressionism also left its mark in Croatian literature.
 The articles of Antun Branko Šimić and his contemporaries display a vital interest in the turmoil in contemporary German poetry and art, for example the aesthetic understandings represented in the Berlin journal Der Sturm.
 The influence of the school of Neue Sachlichkeit writers during the Weimar Republic on leftist literature was also obvious: Erich Kästner, Hans Fallada, the early work of Erich Maria Remarque, etc. The German component was emphasised in the literary formation of Miroslav Krleža: his foundations in the philosophy of Arthur Schopenhauer and Friedrich Nietzsche, and his distinct critical judgments of various segments of culture.
 This is more evident in his essays on Rainer Maria Rilke, Hugo von Hoffmannsthal, Stefan Georg, expressionist lyricism, Hermann Bahr, Karl Kraus, and Heinrich von Kleist, than in his literary works.

-The systematic translation of major works of German literature only began after the Second World War.
-The works of Franz Kafka, who had a great influence on Croatian writers during the 1960s and 1970s, were translated then, along with contemporary German authors such as Heinrich Böll, Günter Grass, Thomas Bernhard, Peter Handke, Elfriede Jelinek, Christoph Ransmayr, Ingo Schulze, but also those belonging to the youngest generation, such as Julia Franck, Daniel Kehlmann and Juli Zeh – have also been translated on an ongoing basis.
+The systematic translation of major works of literature written in German only began after the Second World War.
+The works of Franz Kafka, who had a great influence on Croatian writers during the 1960s and 1970s, were translated then.
+Since then works by contemporary writers – such as Heinrich Böll, Günter Grass, Thomas Bernhard, Peter Handke, Elfriede Jelinek, Christoph Ransmayr, Ingo Schulze, but also those belonging to the youngest generation, such as Julia Franck, Daniel Kehlmann and Juli Zeh – have also been translated on an ongoing basis.

 Croatian authors were translated more intensively from the 1950s on, and the launching of the magazine Most/Die Brücke in 1966 was extremely well received in German speaking areas.
-It included translated works from different periods and several issues were dedicated to criticism directed at the current state of affairs.
-Although there was a continuing interest on the part of the German public for Croatian authors, the 1990s drew more foreign attention to writers in exile than those established at home: Irena Vrkljan, Slavenka Drakulić, and in particular Dubravka Ugrešić and Slobodan Šnajder, whose play The Croatian Faust was better received in Germany than in Croatia.
+It included translated works from different periods, and several issues were dedicated to criticism directed at the current state of affairs.
+Although there was a continuing interest on the part of the German public in Croatian authors, the 1990s drew more foreign attention to writers in exile than those established at home: Irena Vrkljan, Slavenka Drakulić, and Dubravka Ugrešić and Slobodan Šnajder in particular, whose play The Croatian Faust was better received in Germany than in Croatia.
 Also among the contemporary Croatian writers who have come to prominence is the poet Slavko Mihalić, who edited a comprehensive anthology of 20th century Croatian poetry, Das Schlangenhemd des Windes, in 2000.
 The participation of Croatia as a guest country at the Leipzig Book Fair in 2008 and Croatia's accession to the European Union in 2013 have given further impetus to the translation and reception of Croatian literature in the German-speaking areas.
 In addition to works by contemporary writers – for instance, Miljenko Jergović, Edo Popović, Miro Gavran, Mate Matišić, Jurica Pavičić, Ivana Sajko and Tena Štivičić – there have been translations of works by leading Croatian authors, particularly Miroslav Krleža.
 The German Society for Croatian Studies, founded in 2007 with a view to linking Croatist scholars in Germany and developing Croatian studies in Germany, has been contributing to the promotion of Croatian writers and literature as well as of Croatian culture and language in general.

-A special place in the promotion of German language and literature in Croatia is held by the Chair of German Studies at the Faculty of Humanities in Zagreb, which was founded in 1895, though German Studies actually began earlier, in 1876, through the German Language Lectorate, only two years after the foundation of the modern university.
-By 1897, the Chair was already placed on a level with other German speaking universities in Austria-Hungary.
+A special place in the promotion of German language and literature in Croatia is held by the Chair of German Studies at the Faculty of Humanities in Zagreb, which was founded in 1895 (though German Studies actually began earlier, in 1876, through the German Language Lectorate, only two years after the foundation of the modern university).
+By 1897, the Chair was already placed on a level with other German-speaking universities in Austria-Hungary.
 German Studies spread to Zadar, Osijek and Rijeka, while fruitful cooperation was established with German experts in German and Slavic Studies.
 Zdenko Škreb and Viktor Žmegač achieved international reputations as interpreters and historians of German literature.
-A project led by Žmegač, in cooperation with leading scholars from Germany, Austria and Switzerland, carried out between 1978 and 1984, led to the publication of one of the best known bestsellers on the history of German literature, Geschichte der deutschen Literatur vom 18.
+A project led by Žmegač, in cooperation with leading Germanists from Germany, Austria and Switzerland, carried out between 1978 and 1984, led to the publication of one of the best known, bestselling books on the history of German literature, Geschichte der deutschen Literatur vom 18.
 Jahrhundert bis zur Gegenwart.
-In the context of the promotion of the German language, Austrian and German cultures, and cultural and scholarly links between Croatia and Austria, and Croatia and Germany, are the Austrian Cultural Forum (founded in 1955, the year in which the Republic of Austria achieved full state sovereignty, and one of the oldest Austrian cultural institutions outside Austria) and the Goethe Institute in Zagreb.
+In the context of the promotion of the German language, Austrian and German cultures, and cultural and scholarly links between Croatia and Austria and Croatia and Germany, the Austrian Cultural Forum (founded in 1955, the year in which the Republic of Austria achieved full state sovereignty, and one of the oldest Austrian cultural institutions outside Austria) and the Goethe Institute in Zagreb must definitely be mentioned.